 Crawford Young received his PhD in June 2018 from Leiden University with a dissertation on the Cetra, research inspired many years ago by a correspondence with Emanuel Winternitz then curator of the Metropolitan Museum in New York.

-performance practice at the Schola Cantorum in Basel.
+Young has taught more students in Medieval and Renaissance music than any single educator in the world thanks to the chair in medieval lute, performance practice and medieval music theory that he held for 35 years at the Schola Cantorum in Basel.
 From 1989 – 94 he taught medieval lute at the Conservatoire National Superieur de Musique in Lyons, and since the early 1980’s has given courses at conservatories and universities in Europe, North America and Australia.